Private Internet Access vs ExpressVPN 2025: Which Takes the Win?

 PIA’s headquarters are in the U.S., specifically in Denver, Colorado.

-Private Internet Access vs. ExpressVPN: which is better?
+Is Private Internet Access or ExpressVPN better?

 Now that we’ve looked at both VPNs to see the variety of features, along with the pros and cons, which one should you choose?
 Overall, these VPNs are pretty evenly stacked.
 However, we think ExpressVPN inches forward as the winner overall.

 We like that ExpressVPN has faster speeds than PIA VPN.
-We also have concerns about PIA being headquartered in the U.S., which means ExpressVPN offers a higher level of privacy at the end of the day.
+We also have concerns about PIA being headquartered in the U.S., which means ExpressVPN offers a higher level of privacy in the end.
+We also liked some additional features of ExpressVPN, including a speed test that tests every server location to find the fastest speeds and smallest latency across its network.

 Editorial Rating